robertu94/fzvis/README.md

   compressor_config: Please include your input with single quotation mark.
   ```
   ```
   path_to_input_data: Please enter the absolute path of your input file.
 Include your input with single quotation mark.
+Make sure your data format is '.npy'
   ```
   ```
   compressor_name: The name for this configuration of compressor.